manirajchahal/Windows-Server-Active-Directory-Project/README.md

 ## Overview

 This repository serves as a step-by-step guide to creating and managing a Windows Server Active Directory environment within a home lab setting.
-Each episode builds on the previous one, ensuring a gradual and comprehensive learning process.
+Each step builds on the previous one, ensuring a gradual and comprehensive learning process.

 ## Additional Resources